MohamedOthman1/Meliorism/README.md

  [Live Demo](https://meliorism.herokuapp.com/)

-* Note: No backend in this demo
+* Note: No authentication in this demo

 # What's coming next ?
   I have a lot of great features coming up